 If your Android Phone has a removable battery, you can try to remove the battery and see if it helps.

-After removing the battery, wait for about 2 minutes, install the battery back on your Phone and Power ON your device.
+After removing the battery, wait for about 60 seconds, install the battery back on your Phone and Power ON the device.

 5. Factory Reset